xizhonghua/GreenDC-Summary/papers/GrandlAKRA14_multi-resource-packing.md

 }
 ```

-### Motivation
+### Problem Statement
 - Tasks in modern data-parallel clusters have high diverse resoruce requirements along CPU, memor, disk and network.
-- THus, a multi-resource cluster scheduler is needed, which will be responsible for packing tasks to machines based on their requirements of all resource types.
+- Thus, a multi-resource cluster scheduler is needed, which will be responsible for packing tasks to machines based on their requirements of all resource types.
 With the following objective
  - avoids resource fragmentation
  - avoid over-allocation of the resources that are not explicitly allocated

+### Problem Model
+- Task arrivals and machine availability change in an online manner and wherein task's resource needs change with time and with the machine that the task is placed at.

+### Current Solution

+### Proposed Solution

+### Strongess

+### Drawback

+### Possible extension